 This course is based on theory of translation in coordination with a professor of the Institute of the Science of Communication of Bologna University.

-These are back-up Italian courses for the teaching of Italian by non-Italians.
+These are Italian courses for non-Italian teachin Italian language abroad.
 They include comparison of didactic methods.

 The School also organises special courses for various other fields.
 On request it would be possible to organise a course by a specialist in a particular field, combined with language teaching by a member of the School staff.
-Please make applications to the Secretary.
+Please make your enquiry to the Secretary.